ilaria-manco/music-audio-tagging-pytorch/README.md

 ```

 ## Using the pre-trained model
-This repo also contains 3 pre-trained model ready to use.
-For example, you can extract the outputs tags by running
+This repo also contains 3 pre-trained models ready to use.
+For example, you can extract the output tags by running
 ```
 python extract_features.py --input_audio --output_path --model_number
 ```